-From Brands to Social Media to Chatbots, Target is Everything
+From Brands, to Social Media, to Chatbots, Target is Everything

 What Are You Really Selling?

-Famously, a former director of Harley-Davidson clarified what his brand sold – and it wasn’t motorcycles.
+A former director of Harley-Davidson clarified what his brand sold – and it wasn’t motorcycles.
 “Harley Davidson sells to 43-year-old accountants the ability to dress in leather, ride through small towns and have people be afraid of them.”

 It’s the Key to Customer Loyalty

-The Opportunity for Meaningful Conversations
+The Opportunity for Meaningful Brand Conversations

 “You have to listen,” Jam will tell you.
 “Ask questions.
 Find out what their problem really is.
 Then you can offer a solution that has them saying, ‘I love you!’”

 Take the understanding of what you’re “really selling,” and turn that into your brand personality.

 Use it to define attitude, vocabulary, sense of humour.
 Now you have your brand voice.
 Then bring it to social media and start the conversation in that voice.